howardC56/PeerFinder/README.md

 # PeerFinder

-Winning Hackaton Project: The app for college students to connect with students from their college for study groups, clubs, events and marketplace for school essentials.
+Winning Pursuit Hackathon Project: The app for college students to connect with students from their college for study groups, clubs, events and marketplace for school essentials.
 Building a better, brighter school community by creating and sharing commonality among students.
 Students now have more excuses to meet.

 # Description
 The idea requires students to create an account with their edu email address and choose their school, which will then lock them in that school for the app.